 • Ask your insurer to exclude your dog from the policy instead of canceling your insurance and find pet insurance that specializes in canine liability policies.

-To discuss your options, it is best to talk with your homeowners insurance company or your property insurance agent to determine the best course of action.
+To discuss your options, contact your homeowners insurance company or your property insurance agent to determine the best course of action.

 Insurance companies that don’t discriminate by breed